MindviewLLC/MindviewLLC-hugo/content/mindview/index.md

 weight: 10
 ---

+MindView is a small company supporting Bruce Eckel's writing, events, and consulting activities.

-## This site is under construction
+### This site is under development

 In the meantime, the [Quick Links](/quicklinks) page might have what you're looking for.